 MCQUIVEY: They have a platform on which people are desperate to provide content because it gives them a way to make money, and Apple thinks, well, fair enough, we're going to collect a toll as you cross over our bridge to the consumer.

 NEARY: But Peter Meyers, author of "The Best iPad Apps" guidebook, says consumers may ultimately benefit from Apple's move.

-Mr. PETER MEYERS (Author, "The Best iPad Apps"): Because they no longer have to go to a website, to Amazon.com, for example, and they'll be able to buy books directly within the app.
+PETER MEYERS: Because they no longer have to go to a website, to Amazon.com, for example, and they'll be able to buy books directly within the app.
 And at the end of day, that means that you buy your books within the app, and you read your books within the app.
 So, ultimately, I think the whole reading and shopping experience is going to be better for consumers.